Modeling oxygen-void interactions in uranium nitride: Results

-For the reference case of $w_\text{O}$ = 1500 ppm, $p$ = 5\%, and $R_v$ = 1 nm, $|\Delta \sigma|$ is found to be around 0.4~J/m$^2$, occurring within the temperature interval 1300--1700~K (see \cref{Fig:1500_0.05_1}).
+For the reference case of $w_\text{O}$ = 1500 ppm, $p$ = 5\%, and $R_v$ = 1 nm, the model predicts $T_\text{peak}=1524$~K and $\Delta \sigma_\text{min}=-0.438$~J/m$^2$ (see \cref{Fig:1500_0.05_1}).
 To assess the sensitivity of $|\Delta \sigma|$ to key parameters, we vary $w_\text{O}$ and $p$ while holding $R_v$ fixed at 25 nm, which is a typical size for both dislocations and intergranular bubbles \cite{Colin1983}.
 It has been shown that dislocation bubbles dominate bubble swelling in UN \cite{Ronchi1975,Ronchi1978,Rizk2025}.
 Although the assumptions of our methodology are more representative of bulk voids, we assume that the same surface energy reduction mechanism applies to intragranular (bulk and dislocation) and intergranular bubbles.

-\Cref{Fig:p_w_plot} represents the maximum $|\Delta \sigma|$, which occurs at intermediate stoichiometric conditions.
-As explained earlier, because $R_v$ is kept fixed, the temperature at which this maximum occurs is the same (1800 K in the case of $R_v$ = 25 nm), independent of $w_\text{O}$ or $p$.
-The color map reveals that $|\Delta \sigma|$ is nearly independent of porosity.
+\Cref{Fig:p_w_plot} represents $|\Delta \sigma|_\text{peak}$ at intermediate stoichiometric conditions.
+For the fixed bubble radius $R_v$ = 25~nm, the peak temperature varies from approximately 1700 to 1820~K across $p=5$--20\% at intermediate stoichiometry.
+This variation is controlled by porosity through the capture length in \cref{Eq:TpeakMain}.
+By contrast, $T_\text{peak}$ is independent of $w_\text{O}$ in the saturated closed form.
+The color map shows a moderate porosity dependence of the peak magnitude: increasing $p$ from 5\% to 20\% raises $|\Delta\sigma|_\text{peak}$ by about 23\% for $R_v=25$~nm, still far less than the naive $(1-p)/p$ scaling would imply.
 The vertical red line marks the oxygen concentration in UN samples from Ronchi \textit{et al.} ($w_\text{O} = 1800$ ppm) \cite{Ronchi1975,Ronchi1978}, used by Rizk \textit{et al.} \cite{Rizk2025} to validate their swelling model.
-Fission gas bubbles with an average radius of 25~nm are predicted to experience a reduction in surface energy of about 0.3--0.4~J/m$^2$, approximately 20\% of our calculated surface energy in the oxygen-free case.
+Fission gas bubbles with an average radius of 25~nm are predicted to experience a reduction in surface energy of about 0.30--0.37~J/m$^2$ at this oxygen content, approximately 20\% of our calculated surface energy in the oxygen-free case.

 In UN samples with an oxygen content of 1600 ppm and carbon content of 300 ppm, Mishchenko \textit{et al.} \cite{Mishchenko2021} found 1.5 wt.\% UO$_2$.
 Thus, having an oxygen content of, e.g., 1800 ppm will most likely lead to the separation of a UO$_2$ phase, unless there is some process by which this oxygen is forced to be in solution.
 There are many solubility limits of oxygen in UN reported in the literature, ranging from 650 ppm to 6640 ppm \cite{Javed1972,Jain1993,Konovalov2016,Jaques2015}.
 Lyubimov \textit{et al.} \cite{Lyubimov2014} conducted a thermodynamic modeling calculation and found that a carbon concentration of 720 ppm increases the oxygen solubility by a factor of 4--5.
 Based on this analysis, a carbon content of 720 ppm is large enough to keep an oxygen concentration of 3000 ppm in solution and suppress UO$_2$ phase separation, thus leading to $|\Delta \sigma| > 0.5$ J/m$^2$ (see \cref{Fig:p_w_plot}) and enhanced void swelling in UN.